-1. The following required financial review documentation will be provided during the letter of intent phase so that it will be on hand when eligible agencies are invited to apply.

-- Current IRS Form 990/990 EZ - The appropriate financial reporting as described below: - If an agency's total revenue is \$500,000 or more the agency shall submit an independent financial audit conducted by a Certified Public Accountant and in conformity with generally accepted accounting principles. - If an agency's total revenue is between \$200,000 and \$499,999, the agency shall submit an independent financial audit or independent financial review conducted by a Certified Public Accountant. - If an agency's total revenue is less than \$200,000, the agency shall submit its most recent Fiscal Year End statement of Financial Position and Statement of Activity comparative to the previous year, duly approved by its Board of Directors. - Faith-based Organizations are exempt from the above see requirements below. - Charitable Registration Letter for state of WV or Ohio - For Faith Based Organizations Only: - Current Form 990 (or a statement of exemption on letterhead) - Charitable registration letter for state of OH or WV (or a statement of exemption on letterhead) - Organizational chart - List of internal controls - a.
+- 1. The following required financial review documentation will be provided during the letter of intent phase so that it will be on hand when eligible agencies are invited to apply. - o Current IRS Form 990/990 EZ - The appropriate financial reporting as described below: - If an agency's total revenue is \$500,000 or more the agency shall submit an independent financial audit conducted by a Certified Public Accountant and in conformity with generally accepted accounting principles. - If an agency's total revenue is between \$200,000 and \$499,999, the agency shall submit an independent financial audit or independent financial review conducted by a Certified Public Accountant. - If an agency's total revenue is less than \$200,000, the agency shall submit its most recent Fiscal Year End statement of Financial Position and Statement of Activity comparative to the previous year, duly approved by its Board of Directors. - Faith-based Organizations are exempt from the above see requirements below. - Charitable Registration Letter for state of WV or Ohio - For Faith Based Organizations Only: - Current Form 990 (or a statement of exemption on letterhead) - Charitable registration letter for state of OH or WV (or a statement of exemption on letterhead) - Organizational chart - List of internal controls - a.
 The Director of Community Impact will ensure that the accurate documents are submitted. - b.
 The Directors of Community Impact and Finance will review the documentation and make note of any items that require further investigation. - c.
 Members of UWRC Board Finance Committee members may be asked to volunteer with the reviews, if needed. - d.
 If the UWRC staff and or volunteers determine that the financial review reveals cause for concern, they will relate the findings to the Community Impact Council. - e.
 The Community Impact Council may use the findings as cause not to fund the application. - 3.
-All grants will be paid out on a reimbursement basis. (see Appendix V) - a.
+All safety net grants will be paid out on a reimbursement basis. (see Appendix V) - a.
 The Director of Community Impact will review the monthly requests.
 Approved requests will be sent to the Director of Finance. - b.
-The Director of Community Impact may question expenses that do not seem to align with the budget or program outline and has the right to request additional information or deny the request.
+The Director of Community Impact may question expenses that do not seem to align with the budget or program outline and has the right to request additional information or deny the request. - 4.
+All Impact Grants will be paid out in quarterly allocations.
+(See Appendix V) - a.
+The first allocation will be given at the start of the grant cycle. - b.
+The rest of the allocations will be given quarterly and after a 6-month report has been turned in to document the progress of the program and to look at the measurables that were set out in the grant application. - c.
+A detailed Final grant report will be requested at the end of the second year of the grant cycle.